2023 Best Allied Health Professions Associate Degree Schools in Mississippi

 Read full report on Allied Health Professions at Northwest Mississippi Community College

 Pearl River Community College landed the #9 spot in the 2023 rankings for the best associate degree allied health professions programs.
-Located in the remote area of Poplarville, Pearl River Community College is a public school with a small student population.
+Located in the remote area of Poplarville, Pearl River Community College is a public college with a small student population.

 While working on their Associate Degree, allied health majors at Pearl River Community College accumulate an average of around $13,305 in student debt.